bencevans/grunt-sequelize/README.md

 #### options.config
 Type: `String`

-A string value that is used to locate your sequelize db config.
+A string value that is used to locate your Sequelize connection parameters and credentials.
+Can be static JSON or JavaScript.

 ##### Example of config.json